crisbodnar/text-to-image/README.md

 ![Sample from the flowers dataset](./img/sample_flowers.jpg)

-Conditional Wasserstein Progressive Growing GAN:
+Illustration of Conditional Wasserstein Progressive Growing GAN on the flowers dataset:

 ![Sample from the flowers dataset](./img/sample_flowers2.png)